Aman3007/Assignment10/README.md

+velvety-kringle-cd45bb.netlify.app
 # React + Vite
-"You can see how the application works by visiting this URL: velvety-kringle-cd45bb.netlify.app."
+"You can see how the application works by visiting the above URL"

 Project Title
 🔐 Keepers app